kiegroup/kie-uxd-sandbox/README.md

 # bxms-uxd-sandbox
-This is the BxMS user experpience team's project sandbox.
+This is the BxMS user experience team's project sandbox.
 It is a central respository for JBoss BPM/BRMS design documents and user interface prototypes.

 ## Design contributions
 [Get started with SourceTree](https://www.sourcetreeapp.com/)